What is multi-level IVR?

 - Repeat for all tiers where applicable.

-Unlike a regular system, a multi-level Interactive Voice Response system provides more varied input functionality and improved customer service at no extra cost to entrepreneurs.
+Unlike a regular system, a multi-level Interactive Voice Response system offers more varied input functionality and improved customer service at no additional cost to entrepreneurs.

-With a system of submenus, you can offer callers more options, so they go along the straight and fast path to reach the exact person or department they need
+- More capabilities than a simple menu: With a system of submenus, sort of like a phone tree, you can offer callers more options, so they go along the straight and fast path to reach the exact person or department they need

-The feature comes on all premium plans, which growing businesses are already subscribed to.
-So whether you need a regular solution or a multiple level one, you can get to try both at no extra cost, and see what works best for you.
+- No extra fees: The feature comes on all premium plans, which growing businesses are already subscribed to.
+Whether you need a regular solution or a multiple-level one, you can try both at no extra cost and see what works best for you.

-Are you wondering if this is the right solution for your type of business, or perhaps you need something else?
+Are you wondering if this is the right solution for your type of business, or do you need something else?
 Here’s when to activate the feature, and when to look into an alternative.

 A menu with multiple levels is perfect for:

-- Businesses with 2 or more locations operating under the umbrella of a single business number (for example, toll-free)
+- Multiple locations: Businesses with two or more locations operating under the umbrella of a single business number (for example, toll-free).

-- You have several “departments within departments” – for example, “Sales” is divided into “Online sales” and “Local sales”.
+- Multiple departments: You have several “departments within departments” – for example, “Sales” is divided into “Online sales” and “Local sales”.

-- Large businesses and call centers that need to centralize their communications
+- Organizing the workflow: Large businesses and call centers that need to centralize their communications.

 A multi-level IVR solution is usually too complicated for:

-- Very small businesses with a single location
+- Very small businesses: Companies with a single location won’t need a multi-level IVR.

-- Monolingual businesses that also fit into one of the above categories
+- Monolingual companies: These also fit into one of the above categories.

 If a multi-level IVR feature isn’t a fit for your kind of business, an auto-attendant is a professional alternative that will organize your communications while keeping things perfectly simple.

-Multi-level IVR is particularly useful for companies offering bilingual or multilingual services and for businesses with many specialists within departments.
+Multi-level IVR is particularly useful for companies offering bilingual or multilingual services, as well as for businesses with numerous specialists within their departments.
+However, let’s have a closer look at some of the use cases.